L band: Digital audio broadcasting

 In the United States and overseas territories, the L band is held by the military for telemetry, thereby forcing digital radio to in-band on-channel (IBOC) solutions.
-Digital Audio Broadcasting (DAB) in Europe primarily uses Band III, but may also be carried in the 1452–1492MHz range in some countries.
+The standard Digital Audio Broadcasting (DAB) allowed many broadcasting bands including 1452–1492 MHz, but now only uses Band III.

 WorldSpace satellite radio used to broadcast in the 1467–1492 MHz L sub-band.

 Digital video broadcasting

 DVB-H, DVB-SH, and DVB-T2 can operate in the L band.

 Digital multimedia broadcasting

 T-DMB can operate in the L band.

 Astronomy

-The band also contains the hyperfine transition of neutral hydrogen (the hydrogen line, 1420 MHz), which is of great astronomical interest as a means of imaging the normally invisible neutral atomic hydrogen in interstellar space.
+The band contains the hyperfine transition of neutral hydrogen (the hydrogen line, 1420 MHz), which is of great astronomical interest as a means of imaging the normally invisible neutral atomic hydrogen in interstellar space.
+The band also contains hydroxyl radical transition lines at 1665 and 1667 MHz.
 Consequently, parts of the L band are protected radio astronomy allocations worldwide.
+Specifically, the 1400–1427 MHz and 1660.6–1670.0 MHz regions are protected.